Introduction

 We can do the same with chess moves.
 We can memorise thousands of images, each one representing a pair of moves.
 We can store the images in memory palaces in our minds.
 These are structured sequences of images that cover an opening repertoire.
 Learning the repertoire becomes a game of creativity.
 Recall becomes an adventure.

 At this point there is an obvious objection: What is the point of memorising chess moves?
 Isn’t it enough to understand the plans?
-I will discuss this thoroughly in Chapter 7, but for now I will simply ask: Would it help to have your entire opening repertoire written down on paper and placed in front of you at the board?
+I will discuss this thoroughly in Chapter 8, but for now I will simply ask: Would it help to have your entire opening repertoire written down on paper and placed in front of you at the board?
 If yes, The Chess Memory Palace will help you, because that is what you can achieve in your mind.

-After reading Chapters 1-3 you will have all the tools you need to create your own memory palaces and learn your opening repertoire.
-Chapters 4 and 5 are two example repertoires to walk you through the process: one as White against the Ruy Lopez Schliemann, and one as Black against the Ruy Lopez Exchange.
-“A lamb playing with a dove” features in the Exchange memory palace, where it means 10.Be3 and 10...O-O-O.1 If you want to learn either of these openings, you are in luck, you can memorise the palaces and use them in a game!
-If you don’t play these openings, treat them as worked examples to follow when memorising your own repertoire.
+After reading Chapters 1–3 you will have all the tools you need to create your own memory palaces and learn your opening repertoire.
+Chapter 4 and Chapter 5 are two example repertoires: one as White against the Ruy Lopez Schliemann, and one as Black against the Ruy Lopez Exchange.
+“An alpaca wielding a machete” features in the Schliemann memory palace, where it means 7…Be7 and 8.Bxc6.

 The Chess Memory Palace method is primarily for learning openings.
 But you can also use it for endgames.
 Chapter 6 shows how, and includes six ready-made tree diagrams to memorise.